-Asato Ma Sad Gamaya (Lead us from untruth to truth)
+Asato Maa Sat Gamaya (Lead me from falsehood to truth)

-Tamaso Ma Jyotir Gamaya (Lead me from darkness to light)
+Tamaso Maa Jyotir Gamaya (Lead me from darkness to light)

-Also Buddha said: Appo Deepo Bhav.
+It is the message of Upanishads, sages, and all enlightened Beings.
+Just like Buddha said: Appo Deepo Bhav.
 Be a light unto yourself.
-Epitomizing the triumph of good over evil, righteousness over treachery, truth over falsehood, and of light over darkness, Diwali is just not a festival; it is an integral part of our being, of our lifecycle and our very existence in this beautiful world.
-It is the message of Upanishads, sages, and all enlightened Beings.
+Epitomizing the triumph of good over evil, of righteousness over treachery, of truth over falsehood, and of light over darkness, Diwali is just not a festival; it is an integral part of our being, of our lifecycle and of our very existence in this beautiful world.

-Now, when we look into present day scenarios, we find a significant change in the perception of Diwali, especially among younger generations.
-For the millennials, the occasion is to indulge in material pleasures and ‘enjoy’ the time.
-And no doubt, this is a gross fault of their parents in this matter – as they also fail to educate the true meaning and significance of Diwali to their kids.
-As such, the festival has become more an event to burn firecrackers, buy gifts, indulge in food and drinks rather than realize and practice the inner essence of the festival.
+Now, when we look into the present day scenario, we find a significant change in the perception of Diwali, especially among younger generations.
+For the socalled generations X and Y, the occasion is to indulge in material pleasures and ‘enjoy’ the time.
+And no doubt, this is a gross fault of their parents in this matter – as they also fail to inculcate the true meaning and significance of Diwali to their wards.
+As such, the festival has become more an event to burn firecrackers, buy gifts, indulge in food and drinks rather then realize and practice the inner essence of the festival.

-Amidst the frenzy involving Diwali, it should not be forgotten that the festival is not only about celebrations such as lightings, firecrackers, cleanliness, colorful rangoli making, social gatherings to exchange greetings and sharing sweets with your loved ones, but it is also a festival that is filled with spiritualism and religious activities such as worship of Goddess Lakshmi, Lord Ganesha, Mother Kali, Lord Chitragupta, and Govardhan Parvat.
+However, amidst the frenzy involving Diwali, it should not be put into oblivion that it is not only a festival of celebrations such as lightings, firecrackers, cleanliness, colorful rangoli making, social gatherings to exchange greetings and sharing sweets with your loved ones, but it is also a festival that is filled with spiritualism and religious activities such as worship of Goddess Lakshmi, worship of Lord Ganesha, worship of Mother Kali, worship of Lord Chitragupta, and worship of Govardhan Parvat.